freeCodeCamp/guide/src/pages/react-native/state/index.md

 ---
-title: React Native - Component State
+title: Component State
 ---
-## React Native - Component State
+## Component State

 In `Class` components, there is a way to store and manage state built in to React Native.